WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 These simple steps might be hard to do at first, but they will help you to relax your body.
 You can practice them when taking a break from work or study.

-Get rid of negative emotions and stress
+Get rid of negative emotions and stress.

 Negative emotions slow down digestion and stool evacuation.
 Our primitive instinct appears whenever we deal with stress or negative situations.

-Due to this fact, digestion slows down, and our body sends all the resources to the
+Due to this fact, digestion slows down, and our body sends all the resources to

-• the heart
+• the heart;

-• lungs
+• lungs;

-Stress influences these vitals every time we are in a difficult situation.
-Long periods of stress combined with a diet low in nutrients and fiber are a cause of episodic constipation amongst adults and the elderly.
+Long periods of stress combined with a diet low in nutrients and fiber are a cause of episodic constipation among adults and older people.

-Get hydrated
+Get hydrated.

 Drinking mineral water is an excellent thing to do when constipated on the toilet.

-Dehydration is another cause of constipation, especially in adults.
-Similar to stress, long periods of dehydration have only undesirable effects over digestion and bowel movement.
+Long periods of dehydration have only undesirable effects on digestion and bowel movement.

-Before going to the toilet, drink one glass of non-carbonated mineral water.
 In this way, your body will know that you are ready to poop and will have enough water to keep the intestines hydrated.

-According to The National Institute of Diabetes and Digestive and Kidney Diseases: Drinking enough water and other liquids is also a good way to avoid dehydration.
-[2]
+According to The National Institute of Diabetes and Digestive and Kidney Diseases:

-According to the same health authority: Try to relax your muscles or put your feet on a footstool to make yourself more comfortable.
-[3]
+“Try to relax your muscles.
+Or put your feet on a footstool to make yourself more comfortable.”

 Also, be patient and give yourself enough time until you have a bowel movement.
 When this thing happens, go immediately to the toilet.

-2. CLEAN THE TOILET
+2. CLEAN THE TOILET BOWL

 cleaning the toilet bowl with anti-bacterial soap and a sponge image